nrwl/nx-workshop/docs/lab15/LAB.md

     ```
     git add . && git commit -m "add ci"
-    git push origin master
+    git push origin main (or main)
     git checkout -b dynamic-title
     ```

-    ⚠️ I know we **just** switched to master above.
+    ⚠️ I know we **just** switched to main above.
 But it was important we bring it up to date.
 Now we need to switch to a new branch so we can submit our PR.
     <br /> <br />